PeterShinners/comp/design/syntax.md

   in functions and blocks, and is also accessible from regular struct literals to reuse data.
 Blocks defined in a function share the same `var` scope as the function that defined them.
+- `tag` modules define tag hiearchy in this declarative namespace.
+They then become part of the module namespace after being processed.
 - `out` when a function is running this can refer to fields that have already been defined.
 Nothing can be written to this scope directly.
 - `<in>` each function can define a shape used for its input and choose whatever